gipfeli-io/documentation/meeting-notes/2022-05-31-development-meeting-4.md

   said that it's okay to switch and that these are valid concerns - if we're not really using the framework (or not to the full extent), there is no reason for keeping it.

-After our meeting, we decided to go the oure React route - also because the offline functionality seems to be more straightforward to implement when not using next.js.
+After our meeting, we decided to go the React route - also because the offline functionality seems to be more straightforward to implement when not using next.js.